Corbin Carroll Player Props: Diamondbacks vs. Braves

-The Arizona Diamondbacks and Corbin Carroll (.395 slugging percentage over his past 10 games, including one homer), battle starting pitcher Charlie Morton and the Atlanta Braves at Truist Park, Wednesday at 7:20 PM ET.
+The Arizona Diamondbacks, including Corbin Carroll (.286 on-base percentage in past 10 games, 76 points below season-long percentage), battle starter Spencer Strider and the Atlanta Braves at Truist Park, Thursday at 12:20 PM ET.

-In his last game, he racked up two hits (going 2-for-5 with a triple and two RBI) against the Braves.
+He racked up two hits (going 2-for-5 with a triple and two RBI) in his most recent game against the Braves.

 Corbin Carroll Game Info & Props vs. the Braves